Welcome to the Big List!

 They look like cheese but they’re not – they’re picks.
-Favoured by the likes of grinning shredder Rusty Cooley, Pete Punckowski’s cheddary chunks are made primarily from Delrin, and offer pretty banging value for money in the boutique field.
+Favoured by the likes of grinning shredder Rusty Cooley, Pete Punckowski’s cheddary chunks are made primarily from Delrin, Polycarbonate and Acetal, and offer pretty banging value for money in the boutique field.
 He included a hand-written note with my first order too, so that was nice.

 Repping-mendation: The Nuclear Cheddar